wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.II.10

 <p class=fip id=p10>
-10.&emsp;Salvation is nothing more than ‘right-mindedness’, which is not the One-mindedness of the Holy Spirit, but which must be achieved before One-mindedness is restored.
+10. Salvation is nothing more than ‘right-mindedness’, which is not the One-mindedness of the Holy Spirit, but which must be achieved before One-mindedness is restored.
 <sup>2</sup>Right-mindedness leads to the next step automatically, because right perception is uniformly without attack, and therefore wrong-mindedness is obliterated.
 <sup>3</sup>The ego cannot survive without judgement, and is laid aside accordingly.
 <sup>4</sup>The mind then has only one direction in which it can move.